-UniProtKB/Swiss-Prot for CACNA1I Gene
+UniProtKB/Swiss-Prot Summary for CACNA1I Gene

 Voltage-sensitive calcium channels (VSCC) mediate the entry of calcium ions into excitable cells and are also involved in a variety of calcium-dependent processes, including muscle contraction, hormone or neurotransmitter release, gene expression, cell motility, cell division and cell death.
-Isoform alpha-1I gives rise to T-type calcium currents.
-T-type calcium channels belong to the "low-voltage activated (LVA)" group and are strongly blocked by nickel and mibefradil.
+This channel gives rise to T-type calcium currents.
+T-type calcium channels belong to the 'low-voltage activated (LVA)' group and are strongly blocked by nickel and mibefradil.
 A particularity of this type of channels is an opening at quite negative potentials, and a voltage-dependent inactivation.
 T-type channels serve pacemaking functions in both central neurons and cardiac nodal cells and support calcium signaling in secretory cells and vascular smooth muscle.
 They may also be involved in the modulation of firing patterns of neurons which is important for information processing as well as in cell growth processes.
 Gates in voltage ranges similar to, but higher than alpha 1G or alpha 1H (By similarity).

 Voltage-gated calcium channels (CaV) are present in the membrane of most excitable cells and mediate calcium influx in response to depolarization.
 They regulate intracellular processes such as contraction, secretion, neurotransmission and gene expression.